L1dd0n/L1dd0n/README.md

 ### Hi, I'm Reece Liddon
 I have been learning python and with help of @futureCodersSE i have helped and even created and completed a project myself that had real world implications.
-### exlpain project, talk about course and work done on it

 <!--
 **L1dd0n/L1dd0n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.